ibm-apiconnect/getting-started/pages/index.md

 **Learn the basics of API Connect by using these guides to build micro services and API  proxies.**

 NOTE: _Must use DataPower GW_

+## Demo of tooltips

+Use the {% include tooltip.html term="apic" %} CLI or the {% include tooltip.html term="api_designer" %} GUI to create your LoopBack app.

+Create an {% include tooltip.html term="api_def" %} to specify you API's endpoints.